Master Self-Discipline: 3D Framework for Consistent Action

 The 3D Framework for Discipline

-Use this to act—no matter how you feel:
+Use these 3 D’s to act—no matter how you feel:

 Focus Sections